 Supplement with Non-Financial Rewards

-The old phrase “Money talk – bullshit walks” is certainly true when it comes to incentive compensation, but market leading organizations recognize that there are other ways to recognize product managers that can supplement (but not replace) cash or equity compensation.
+The old phrase “Money talk – bullshit walks” is certainly true when it comes to incentive compensation. market-leading organizations recognize that there are other ways to recognize product managers that can supplement (but not replace) cash or equity compensation.

 One example is sales club trips.
-Most sales organizations offer a special trip for sales people that achieve 100% of their sales quota.
-Usually these are extravagant affairs in exotic locations.
-Inviting the top performing 5% of product management personnel is an excellent perk.
-Not only do they deserve the reward, but it will enable them to build more effective personal relationships with leading sales personnel and executives.
-Many market leading organizations extend this perk to other departments such as customer services, operations, and finance.
+Most sales organizations offer a special trip for salespeople that achieve 100% of their sales quota.
+Usually, these are extravagant affairs in exotic locations.
+Inviting the top performing 5% of product management personnel is an excellent perk. it will enable them to build more effective personal relationships with leading sales personnel and executives.
+Many market-leading organizations extend this perk to other departments such as customer services, operations, and finance.